I’ve had a flurry of guest blog submissions recently and it gives me great pleasure to host another one on the blog this week.

-- Save time and become more efficient: social media management tools are huge time-savers, particularly as you start growing and you get more engagement and mentions and to keep up with more social profiles to manage.
+Social media management tools are huge time-savers, particularly as you start growing and you get more engagement and mentions and to keep up with more social profiles to manage.
 Having all of the tools you need in one place means you don’t have to log in and out of several accounts, as you have everything you need on a single dashboard – from posting and scheduling updates, to monitoring conversations and looking for engagement opportunities.

-- Monitoring: with most social media management tools, you can monitor multiple keywords and accounts so you only know if anyone is mentioning your business online, but even more importantly for start-ups, monitoring keywords can help you find engagement opportunities on social media.
+With most social media management tools, you can monitor multiple keywords and accounts so you only know if anyone is mentioning your business online, but even more importantly for start-ups, monitoring keywords can help you find engagement opportunities on social media.
 Create monitoring streams for keywords related to your business and check them regularly to see what people are saying.
 You might find some questions that you can answer, people talking about subjects that you can join in and potential followers that are relevant to your business.

-- Posting and scheduling social updates: with most social media management tools (at least the ones I’ll be looking at), you can post and schedule updates from the same place.
+With most social media management tools (at least the ones I’ll be looking at), you can post and schedule updates from the same place.
 Scheduling updates is especially useful as a start-up because in most cases, there simply aren’t enough resources to make sure that you’re posting updates as often as you should.
 When every member of your team has multiple duties that they need to get through, scheduling updates can help you save some precious time while also making sure you reach followers when you otherwise wouldn’t be able to.

-- Team collaboration: this is a great feature for start-ups, as it makes it easier to share some of the social media marketing with other team members and employees.
+This is a great feature for start-ups, as it makes it easier to share some of the social media marketing with other team members and employees.
 Many start-ups find it easier and more productive to have several members of the team pitch in and with some tools you can even check any update, etc. before they can be posted.

-- Analytics: there are lots of great social media analytics tools on the market, with many of them free.
+There are lots of great social media analytics tools on the market, with many of them free.
 However, with a social media management tool you can get all of your relevant analytics and even better, in some cases you can download them into PowerPoints or PDFs, which is great if you have to show your results to any investors.

-- Customer relationship management: More and more social media management tools are incorporating CRM features.
+More and more social media management tools are incorporating CRM features.
 This is useful as it’s important to see what kind of followers you have and discover potential brand ambassadors and influencers that can help you grow your online brand.